AlFoX/CuteReport-Docs/en/script_variables.md

-Using gvariables in a script
+Using variables in a script
 ====================
+There is standard rule - any variables such as global report's variables, engine's variables or any local script variable are script objects.
+The difference is only naming.
+Renderer uses prefix "\_" for engine's variables and "\_\_" for global variables.
+So they all can be accessible using this logic.
+But some of them can also have other more specific name, like global variables do.

 Global report's variables
 ---------
 Any global variable that is defined in a report could be accessed from a script.
-The variable name should be writen in such kind: ${my\_variable} without spaces not between rounding signs not in variable name.
-It is 2 recommended way if you want to give your variable some complex name like "my super duper variable".
-First way is to replace spaces with "\_" sign. and second one is to remove spaces and use capital letter on the every word after first one, oor even including first one like: mySuperDuperVariable or MySuperDuperVariable.
-Also it's important to not use name that other objects already have, because report variable are also objects like any other report objects.
-Internally script engine use special named object to represent global variables and renderer internal variables like "\_page", "\_pages" and predict variable names with "\_".
+The variable name should be writen in such way: ${my\_variable} without spaces between rounding signs and within variable name.
+There are 2 recommended way to go if you want to give your variable some complex name like "my super duper variable".
+First way is to replace spaces with "\_" sign.
+And second one is to remove spaces and use capital letter on the.
+Internally script engine use special named object to represent global variables.
 So using "\_" in begin of your variable name is highly not recommended.
 On the other hand you can have local script variable and global report variable with the same name:
 ```JavaScript
 var myVar = 5;
 print(${myVar});